bww/Slang/README.md

 About
 -----

-*Web Assembler* includes a bundled server that compiles and serves assets as they are requested.
+*Web Assembler* includes a specialized built-in server that compiles and serves assets as they are requested.
 You can test your site directly from this server or you can run Web Assembler in tandem with whatever app server you use.

-When you make requests to the Web Assembler server it determines whether request is for a resource that Web Assembler manages (such as SCSS, CSS, JS files) and, if so, it compiles and responds with that resource.
-Requests for resources that Web Assembler does not manage directly (such as HTML) are reverse-proxied to your app server.
+When you make requests to the Web Assembler server it determines whether that request is for a resource that Web Assembler manages (such as SCSS, EJS, JS files) and, if so, it compiles and responds with that resource.

+Requests for resources that Web Assembler does not manage directly (such as HTML) are either reverse-proxied to your app server (if so configured) or copied from disk without modification.

 Running Webasm
 --------------